o11a-audits/o11a-backend/README.md

 To implement this, we can gather all statements that could satisfy the dependency (when a dependency is added, as many statements will have none and we do not want to waste time processing them) and store them as a tree, with the subject being the root, and tree depth representing prior statements.
 Then we take the statements that the user said satisfied the dependency, and search for a path to a leaf statement that does not encounter one of the satisfying statements.
 If we can get to a leaf without encountering a satisfying statement, then that is a path to the subject where the dependency is not satisfied, and the dependency is not satisfied as a whole.
 A leaf node would be some entry point to the project, like a public function.
 For this implementation, we would have to store an AST of statements to pull the sub-trees from to get the subject as the root.

+### Managing Functional Consumers

+A functional consumer is a statement that consumes what was set up by the current statement.
+A functional dependency checks that something was set up before the current statement, and a functional consumer checks that what is set up by the current statement is preperly used by later statements.
+A functional consumer turns into a functional dependency on the consuming statement when it is linked, and a functional dependency turns into a functional consumer on the consuming statement when it is linked, and so they can both be checked in the same way.
+Dependencies and consumers cannot be checked exhuastively, so checking for the existence or fullness of them is an important job of the auditor.
+When a statement has a side effect, at least one functional consumer must exist and should be searched for.
+The consumer is first added in an unsatisfied state, and added for satisfaction when a satifying statement is found.
+Checking for a least one consumer is a way to make sure that something is not set up, and then forgotten to be consumed, indicating a potential bug.

+### Managing Functional Failure Points

+The functional failure points are a list of things that could invalidate the current functional property.
+These things help the auditor enumerate what could go wrong, and serve like a checklist of things to check.

+### Managing Functional Failure Consequences

+There needs to be a way to state the severity of a functional property not holding so that the auditor can prioritize the importance of the property.
+Maybe the functional property can be linked to an attack vector as a defense to it, so that the consequence of a statement can be understood.

+What is the difference in stating an invariant and an attack vector -- are the inverses?
+What is the relationship between an invariant/attack vector and a convergence.
+Does the convergence uphold an invariant, or defend against an attack vector?

 ## Auditing Convergences

 Patterns annotate type constraint checks and can be checked by a constraint algorithm.
 Specification constraint checks are annotated in regular language with business logic and can only be checked by something that understands the specific business logic semantics.